 Once your VPN service is back up and running, it automatically reconnects your device to the internet.
 So, how does an internet kill switch work?

 A VPN with an internet kill switch constantly monitors your internet connection.
 It looks for any signs of change, such as a drop-in connection or changing the IP address.
 A kill switch instantly kicks in when it detects such change and halts your internet connection.

 Primary causes for frequent disconnections

-Unfortunately, frequent VPN disconnections may spoil your fun a great if you are unable to access your desired geo-restricted content.
+Unfortunately, frequent VPN disconnections may spoil your fun a great if you cannot access your desired geo-restricted content.
 Therefore, you should perform some tweaks to overcome VPN disconnection issues timely.

 Here is the list of major reasons that do not allow your VPN services to work properly:

 - Network congestion/ poor signal strength

 - Firewall or router settings

 VPN protocol selection

 Surprisingly, connections seamlessly perform when the network uses the TCP protocol compared to the default UDP protocol.
 If your connection is unstable, there is no harm in switching the protocol.